 While you might think a 14-gauge extension cord is light duty, it is actually very heavy-duty.
 It is the perfect size for many common hand-held electrical tools.
 Its 50-foot length allows you to connect to multiple outlets without damaging the tool’s motor.

 Which Is Better – 12-Gauge Or 16-Gauge Extension Cord?

 When choosing an extension cord, it’s important to consider the thickness of the wire.
 The lower the gauge, the thicker the wire.
 Therefore, a 10- or 12-gauge cord is stronger, and can carry more watts.
 A 16-gauge, on the other hand, is lightweight and suitable for less energy-demanding applications.
 The National Electric Code specifies the minimum thickness of a cord for each application.

 The gauge number of an extension cord refers to the thickness of the wire.
 A thicker wire will be more durable and last longer.
 It’s recommended for long-distance runs, high-power devices, and speakers with a low-impedance.
-A 12-gauge cord is a good option for short-range wires, but if you’re using it for a larger speaker or want to extend its length, choose a higher-gauge cord.
+A 12-gauge cord is a good option for short-range wires, but if you’re using it for a larger speaker or want to extend its length, choose a lower-gauge cord.